Nicholas Bagenal: Career

-In March 1547 he was appointed Marshal of the Army in Ireland by Edward VI.
+In March 1547, Bagenal was appointed Marshal of the Army in Ireland by Edward VI.
+His salary was £73 a year.
 In November 1551 he was sent by James Croft to expel the Scots who had invaded Dufferin.
-He was knighted in the same year, and on 22 April 1552 was granted the lands of St. Patrick's and Saint Benedict and St. Mary's Abbey, of Newry and the Cistercian abbey of Carlingford, County Louth.
+He was knighted in the same year, and on 22 April 1552, was granted the lands of St. Patrick's and Saint Benedict and St. Mary's Abbey, of Newry and the Cistercian abbey of Carlingford, County Louth.
 When Mary I’s accession took place, Bagenal lost his office of marshal, which she conferred on Sir George Stanley.
 Accordingly, with this change on 7 May 1556, he was fined a thousand pounds.
-In 1559 he was elected to Parliament as member for Newcastle-under-Lyme.
+In 1559, he was elected to Parliament as member for Newcastle-under-Lyme.

 When Queen Elizabeth I of England succeeded to the throne on her sister's passing, Sir George Stanley was asked to continue as marshal in Ireland and on 23 April 1562, Bagenal wrote to the Queen complaining that his lands brought him in nothing, owing to the depredations of Shane O'Neill.
 Bagenal was reduced to the role of a Captain until Sir Nicholas Arnold's recommendations induced the Queen to reappoint him marshal in 1565, with Sir Henry Sidney as deputy.
 Bagenal's patent was dated 5 October 1565, but he had scarcely taken up the office when, early in 1566, he entered into an agreement to sell it and his lands to Sir Thomas Stukley who was a close friend of the Pope.
 The Queen was unhappy with the arrangement and insisted he remain marshal.
 In May 1577 Sir Nicholas was also appointed chief commissioner of Ulster, with his son Henry Bagenal, born 1556 in Carlingford, as his assistant.

 He was involved in some military disasters, such as a defeat at Glenmalure on 25 August 1580 when Arthur Grey, 14th Baron Grey de Wilton led the troops (with Bagenal one of the commanders of the rear) into battle with Fiach McHugh O'Byrne and Viscount Baltinglass in the Wicklow mountain passes.
 In 1584, Bagenal was colonel of the garrison at Carrickfergus when 1,300 of Sorley Boy MacDonnell's Scots landed on Rathlin Island.
 Bagenal attacked but was ambushed at Glenarm and had to retreat.

 On 26 August 1583 his son, now Sir Henry Bagenal, obtained the reversion of the post of marshal and acted as his father's deputy.
 Sir Nicholas was appointed chief commissioner on 6 July 1584 for the government of Ulster, and in April 1585 he was returned to the Irish Parliament as member for County Down.